WoWAnalyzer/WoWAnalyzer/docs/a-new-spec.md

     // damage abilities
     SPELLS.SPELL_NAME.id,
-    123456, // if using spellid, please inline comment what it is SPELLS.SPELL_NAME.id,
+    123456, // if using spellid, please comment what it is SPELLS.SPELL_NAME.id,

     // Useless/extremely minor abilities
       // either include them anyway for sake of completion
-      // or comment each out & note why
+      // or comment each out & ntoe categorically why ];
-  ];

   suggestions(when) {